-Upon deciding to give our son’s closet a little colorful upgrade, I knew I wanted to add wallpaper.
+Upon deciding to give our son’s closet a little colorful upgrade, I knew I wanted to add a bold wallpaper.
 But I also knew that this space wouldn’t last forever, and we wouldn’t be in this home forever, so I wanted to go with something removable.
 After searching and searching, I couldn’t find a removable wallpaper I loved for the space.
 But I did find a traditional wallpaper I loved.
 Today, I’m going to share how to make regular wallpaper removable, which is exactly what I did for this project!

 I had posed the question on Instagram, and so many shared they had turned traditional wallpaper into removable wallpaper by doing a painter’s tape grid.
 The wallpaper is then adhered to that grid and boom!
 You can remove it just like that.
 The method turned out to be FAR simpler than I expected, and easier than installing removable wallpaper itself!